ucsb-cs148-f21/project-t09-studygroup/team/retrospectives/RETRO_01.md

 * I would advise the next person leading a retro to make sure to get feedback from the group as the retro is happening, making sure that everyone is on the smae page and knows what is being discussed.

+## Outcome of Retro Experiment
+Our measurement was to monitor the amount of pull requests we are able to complete and reflect on our progess.
+We were able to complete two pull requests so far this past week that moved us closer to our goals.
+Additionally, through commincation on slack and reflection in person we were able to better monitor our progress.